shubhamagrawal17/fastapi-app/selfhosted-runner-setup.md

 ---

-# ⚙️ STEP 4 — Install ARC
+# ⚙️ STEP 4 — Install  Actions Runner Controller (ARC) - Actions Runner Controller is a Kubernetes operator that automatically creates and manages GitHub Actions runners as pods inside the cluster

 Using Actions Runner Controller